Public Policy Engagement

 A well-designed carbon tax or other legislative proposal to fix and impose a price on carbon dioxide or other GHGs should meet the following principles:

 - Economy-wide – Any carbon tax designed to fix and impose a price should apply as broadly across the economy as administratively practicable.

 - Non-discriminatory – GHG emissions alone should form the basis of taxation.
-A carbon tax should not “pick winners and losers” among industries, emissions sources, or discriminate in providing subsidies to energy sources.
+A carbon tax should not “pick winners and losers” among industries or emissions sources or discriminate in providing subsidies to energy sources.

 - Uniform – The carbon tax should apply to all GHG emissions at the same rate on a “units of carbon dioxide equivalent” basis using the IPCC standard 100-year global warming potential.